C-Hipple/harpoon.el/docs/configuration.rst

 1. Edit it manually by opening the file
 2. Use the ``harpoon-open-or-create`` function to open it in a buffer
-3. Use the ``harpoon-add-file`` function to programmatically add files
+3. Use the ``harpoon-add-file-or-buffer`` function to programmatically add files

 The file format is simple: each line contains a full path to a file.
 Lines are numbered from 1 to 4, corresponding to the position argument used in the functions.